Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 • Seek medical attention if you develop symptoms of leprosy, such as skin lesions or numbness in the hands or feet

-While armadillos can carry leprosy, the risk of contracting the disease from them is low.
+While armadillos can carry leprosy, their risk of contracting the disease is low.
 By taking preventative measures, people can reduce their risk of transmission and protect themselves from this rare but serious disease.

 Conclusion